tebib91/os-portfolio/README.md

 [The website of Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

-This should give you all the information you need to format your commits correctly and use semantic-release effectively.
+This should give you all the information you need to format your commits correctly and use semantic-release effectively. here is an example "docs(README): Add more details to the API doc"